Saturday, December 15, 2012

 Bloomfield Hills designer Corey Damen Jenkins, above left, created this Old World Italian kitchen and breakfast nook in his showhouse for the HGTV “Showhouse Showdown” competition, which he won.
 The episode aired twice in March.
 (HGTV / Scripps Network)

-Corey Damen Jenkins, an interior designer in Bloomfield Hills, almost didn't return a phone call from HGTV inviting him to participate in "Showhouse Showdown," a nationally televised reality design competition.
+Corey Damen Jenkins, an interior designer in Bloomfield Hills, almost didn't return a phone call from HGTV inviting him to participate in "Showhouse Showdown," a nationally televised reality design competition."I felt at first that it was a joke, someone messing with me," says the 35-year-old designer.

 Jenkins, who was one of two Michigan designers cast from among 52 considered, went on to win the competition with his Old World Italian farmhouse design.
 It featured hand-scraped planked floors and Tuscan-plastered walls finished with an eight-step hand-application process.